DLayweh/Capstone/readme.md

-##Technology Use
+## Technology Use
->HTML>
+HTML
->CSS>
+CSS
 >Bootstrap>

-This is my Home Page, providing you a discription of our site and our top priorities as a brand.
-This page als features some of our best-selling microphones.
+This is the Home Page, providing you a discription of our site and our top priorities as a brand.
+This page also features some of our best-selling microphones.

 ![Alt text](images/homepage.png)

-This is my Product Page featuring six of our most in-demand equipment items currently in stock.
+This is the Product Page featuring six of our most in-demand equipments currently in stock.

 ![alt text](images/productpage.png)

-This is my Register Page for customer who do not have an account with us. it includesbeasy fill-in sections and "How did you hear about us" questions with option answers.
-I will use this information to track which channels are most successful in attracting customers.
+This is the Register Page for customer who do not have an account with us. it includes an easy fill-in section and "How did you hear about us" questions with option answers.
+This feature is use to track which channels are most successful in attracting customers.

 ![alt text](images/registerpage.png)

-This is my Login page for customes who already have an account with us.
-There is also anoptionto reset your password when you click on "forgot password". clicking on "Create Account" will take you to the registerion page if the customer doesn't have an account with us.
+This is the Login page for customes who already have an account with us.
+There is also an option to reset your password when you click on "forgot password". clicking on "Create Account" will take you to the registerion page if the customer doesn't have an account with us.

 ![alt text](images/logininpage.png)

 ![alt text](images/checkoutpage.png)
-This is  the CheckOut Page.
+This is the Checkout Page.
 It features an easy-to-fill form for entering the shipping adress and payment information.
 It also provides an overall of the purchased items, including their description, quanity, price and the overall total amount